 Of course, right?

-It freaks me out only because like I said, I don’t like things flying in my face, as benign an insect a butterfly is.
-It lands on my chest and I look down at it.
+It freaks me out only because like I said, I’m not too fond of things flying in my face, as benign an insect as a butterfly is.
+It lands on my chest, and I look down at it.
 It was orange with single white spots on each wing.
-I thought it was a monarch, but no. I don’t want to hurt it, so I try to nudge it towards the window.
+I thought it was a monarch, but no. I don’t want to hurt it, so I try to nudge it toward the window.

-Instead, it smacks itself around (it looked disoriented, if you can believe that), and lands in that little space between my seat and the door.
+Instead, it smacks itself around (it looked disoriented if you can believe that) and lands in that tiny space between my seat and the door.

 I think fast, making sure the light is still red.

-Its wings look like they were pounding hard, as I unlock my car and try to shoo it out.
-It freaks out from the movement of my hands, but does find its way out eventually.
-Just as I’m finished up doing that, the light has already turned green.
+Its wings look like they were pounding hard as I unlock my car and try to shoo it out.
+It freaks out from the movement of my hands but does find its way out eventually.
+Just as I finished doing that, the light had already turned green.

 I shift out of neutral, shut my door and step on the gas to meander my way home.

-Then I stop and think to myself, “Why would a butterfly fly into my car?”
+Then I stop and think, “Why would a butterfly fly into my car?”
 You can be a heartless bastard and think, “It was just a random occurrence.”
 But it wasn’t.

 In my family, butterflies are good luck.
-On a deeper level, we believe that butterflies are relatives that have passed, coming in to check in on us.
+On a deeper level, we believe butterflies are relatives who have passed, coming in to check in on us.

-I don’t know who visited me, but I do have the faith to know that it is someone who is looking out for me up there in heaven.
-I know they came to me as a butterfly to let me know that everything will be alright.
-That this is just a temporary funk, like they always are.
+I don’t know who visited me, but I have the faith to know that someone is looking out for me in heaven.
+They came to me as a butterfly to let me know everything will be alright.
+That this is just a temporary funk like they always are.
 How do I know this?
 It’s called belief.

-When we had our family reunion in Pearland many moons ago (early 2000s or so), halfway through the celebration, a butterfly flew in.
-This was the family reunion when my little brother and me danced the Tinikling.
-For getting confused and flying inside a building, it was so calm you could hold it on your hand.
+When we had our family reunion in Pearland many moons ago (the early 2000s or so), halfway through the celebration, a butterfly flew in.
+This was the family reunion when my little brother and I danced the Tinikling.
+For getting confused and flying inside a building, it was so calm you could hold it in your hand.